Mar 05, 2026

 Categories of personal data we process

-The categories of personal data processed by us in relation with research are:
+The categories of personal data processed by us in relation to research are:

 Data retention